Currently also: Chief Informatics and Technology Officer (CITO) at Pangea Botanica, London/UK and Berlin/Germany

 (doi: 10.1039/b409813g)

-Similarity searching of chemical databases using atom environment descriptors (MOLPRINT 2D): Evaluation of performance
+Similarity searching of chemical databases using atom environment descriptors (MOLPRINT 2D): evaluation of performance.

 Journal of chemical information and computer sciences